2002 UEFA Cup final: Feyenoord

-Feyenoord were paired with fellow Dutch side PSV in the quarter–finals, and the tie came down to a penalty shootout, which Feyenoord won 5–4.
+Feyenoord were paired with fellow Dutch side PSV Eindhoven in the quarter-finals, and the tie came down to a penalty shootout, which Feyenoord won 5–4.
 The first leg was drawn 1–1 with Feyenoord taking the lead in first half injury time through Pierre van Hooijdonk.
 PSV equalised two minutes after the restart when Mateja Kežman scored on 47 minutes.
 The second leg was again drawn 1–1, with PSV taking the lead on 75 minutes, when Mark van Bommel scored from outside the penalty area.
 That looked to have sent PSV into the semi-finals, but with seconds remaining, Van Hooijdonk scored from Johan Elmander's cross to send the tie into extra-time.
 PSV were reduced to ten men in extra time when Van Bommel was sent off for a second bookable offence but they still managed to hold out for the extra 30 minutes to force a penalty shootout.
 All penalties were converted until Giorgi Gakhokidze stepped up, and saw his penalty saved.
 Feyenoord converted their subsequent penalties, with Van Hooijdonk putting away the vital fifth penalty.

 Like Borussia, Feyenoord faced opposition from the city of Milan in the semi-finals, in the shape of Inter Milan.
 Around 10,000 Feyenoord fans made the trip to the scene of Feyenoord's 1970 European Cup victory for the first leg.
 Feyenoord won the first leg 1–0 to gain a vital away goal after Iván Córdoba scored an own goal.
 The second leg started well for Feyenoord after going 2–0 up inside 34 minutes, due to goals from Van Hooijdonk and Jon Dahl Tomasson, to put Feyenoord 3–0 up on aggregate.
 Inter came back into the tie in the last minutes when they pulled two goals back through Javier Zanetti and Mohamed Kallon, but Feyenoord secured their place in the final with a 3–2 aggregate victory.